Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 - Are interpretable by humans, since the flow of decisions is visual and logical
 - Can capture sufficient complexity by dividing the space into smaller, simpler parts
 - Have **locally linear** decision boundaries, meaning each split is based on a simple rule (e.g., `X > threshold`), which can be mathematically described

-For example, the geometry of flow chart, like discerning fruit, **height > 6.5?** corresponds with **longitude > 6.5?**.
-This allows decision trees to split data by its coordinate.
+ For example, a flowchart condition like height > 6.5? when classifying fruit is analogous to longitude > 6.5? in a spatial dataset.
+This illustrates how decision trees split data using feature-based thresholds, such as coordinates.

 ## Key Concepts